apache/druid/docs/design/auth-model.md

 |`GET /druid/coordinator/v1/lookups/status/{tier}`|coordinator|
 |`GET /druid/coordinator/v1/lookups/status/{tier}/{lookup}`|coordinator|

+Note - Since lookups are protected using lookup ids, users have to make sure the lookup ids are unique across different lookup tiers to avoid conflicts.

 ### EXAMPLE ROLES-PERMISSION MAPPING

 These are some example policies that be used.
 Policies are of form `ACTION:RESOURCE_TYPE:RESOURCE_NAME`